A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 I want to be careful not to oversell any single product.
 None of these are miracles.
 They are, together, a routine that has earned its place by working consistently and not making my skin worse, which is a low bar that a surprising number of skincare products fail to clear when you have rosacea.

-I want to be open about this part because I think a lot of women with rosacea are quietly stuck in the same place I was, and not seeing themselves in the perfect-derm-journey content online.
+I want to be open about this part because I think a lot of women with rosacea are quietly stuck in the same place: cycling through prescriptions and not seeing themselves in the perfect-derm-journey content online.

-After working through that, I made an honest call: the prescription path wasn't a path I was going to keep going down long-term.
 That's not a rejection of dermatology, and it's not me telling you not to see a derm.
 If you can find a treatment plan with a doctor that works for your skin, that is a genuinely great outcome.
-For me, it just wasn't the right fit, and I needed to be honest about that instead of cycling endlessly through prescriptions hoping one would click.
+But if the prescription path hasn't clicked, an over-the-counter routine built on the right active can carry a lot of the load.

-So I built an OTC routine.
-The two-step cleanse, the daily tinted SPF, the Dr. Idriss trio.
-And here is the through-line that ties this whole post together: the active ingredient I trust most for rosacea is azelaic acid.
-It's anti-inflammatory, it's well-tolerated by sensitive skin, and it works on both redness and uneven tone, which are exactly my two issues.
-The Reducer Serum I use every night contains a 10% azelaic acid complex.
-So even though I stepped away from the prescription path, the hero ingredient I would have wanted from a derm is already doing work in my routine, just from the OTC side.
+Here is the through-line that ties this whole post together: the ingredient I trust most for redness and uneven tone is azelaic acid.
+It's anti-inflammatory, it's well-tolerated by sensitive skin, and it works on both redness and uneven tone, which are exactly the two things this routine is built around.
+The Reducer Serum I use every night contains a 10% azelaic acid complex, so the hero ingredient a derm might reach for is already doing quiet work in my routine, just from the OTC side.
 If you want a deeper dive on the ingredient itself, I wrote a whole post on the benefits of azelaic acid for skin.

 That feels honest to me.
-Not anti-derm.
-Not a story about beating the system.
-Just: I went, I tried, the prescription route wasn't for me, I found what works over the counter, and the chemistry happens to overlap.
+Not anti-derm, not a story about beating the system.
+Just: the prescription route works for some people and not others, an OTC routine can do real work, and the chemistry happens to overlap.

 What My Day Actually Looks Like